All Episodes

 How is it possible that our case is not an anomaly?

-Like I thought our situation was just some like outlier.
+Like, I thought our situation was just some like outlier.

-What I've learned is that it's the norm that almost everyone in prison, guilty or not of a crime, was wrongfully convicted.
+I've learned is that it's the norm that almost everyone in prison, guilty or not of a crime, was wrongfully convicted.

 I know people who were who pled to 10 years.

-I know a guy who sold drugs, okay.
+I know a guy who sold drugs.

-He admits to selling drugs, he was a low-level drug dealer and user, which is often the case, and he was willing to take 10 to 15 years for being a low-level dealer.
+And he was willing to take 10 to 15 years for being a low-level dealer.

-He's like, I I want it, he wanted to take responsibility.
+He's like, I, I want it, he wanted to take responsibility.

-He's like, I did this, I put myself in this situation.
+I put myself in this situation.

-I'll do 10 to 15 years, made the agreement, got to court, and the judge gave him 20.
+Made the agreement, got to court, and the judge gave him 20.

 And like, I'm just like, why?